lukasroegner/homebridge-nello/README.md

 * All calls to the nello.io API are being sent via HTTPS.
 * The password of the user account that is used by this plugin has to be specified in the `config.json` on the PC/Mac/Raspberry running homebridge.
 Therefore, please make sure that nobody can access this device within your local network without permission.
 * In the Apple Home app, a lock can be easily unlocked with a single touch onto the icon.
 Please be careful not to open the door unintentionally.
-* The webhook uses a relay service which is hosted by @us09alex.
-You can find the source code of the service here: https://github.com/us09alex/nello-backend
+* The webhook uses a relay service which is hosted by @AlexanderBabel.
+You can find the source code of the service here: https://github.com/AlexanderBabel/nello-backend

 ## Upcoming Features